mypolopony/directranscribe/README.md

 # 📡 Directranscribe

-**Directranscribe** is a real-time transcription pipeline that captures audio from a Chrome browser tab, transcribes it using OpenAI’s Whisper model, and stores the results in a local SQLite database for later retrieval and analysis.
-It’s ideal for transcribing streamed content like webinars, meetings, or live TV.
+**Directranscribe** is a real-time transcription pipeline that captures audio from your system (e.g., a Chrome browser tab via Loopback on macOS), transcribes it using OpenAI’s Whisper model, and stores the results in a local SQLite database for later retrieval and analysis.
+It’s ideal for transcribing streamed content like webinars, meetings, or live TV using a command-line interface.

 ---

 ## 🔧 Features

-- 🎤 **Live Audio Capture** from Chrome tabs (via macOS Loopback + `ffmpeg`)
+- 🎤 **Live Audio Capture** from system audio (e.g., Chrome tabs via macOS Loopback + `ffmpeg`)
 - 🧠 **Real-Time Transcription** using Whisper via a FastAPI backend
 - 💾 **Local Persistence** with SQLite for searchable transcripts
-- 🧩 **Chrome Extension** for quick control and integration
+- 命令行 **CLI Control** for starting and managing transcription
-- 🔦 **Terminal log preview** via `transcript.log`
+- 🔦 **Terminal log preview** via `transcript.log` and direct terminal output
 - 🐳 **Dockerized** for easy setup and reproducibility

 ---